basarat/mobx-typescript-react/03 computed/README.md

 # MobX @computed properties
 > MobX provides a neat little `@computed` decorator to exploit the *I know when you change* nature of observables for performance, fun and profit.

-> In this lesson we look at an example use case for `@computed` properties.
+> In this lesson we look at an example use case for `@computed` getters and their performance advantages.

 ```js